 PhD proposals must be held, reviewed and approved within one year of entry into the Dissertation Phase, which is normally by the end of the third year.
 Students must also complete the proposal review within two years of finishing their coursework.
 Students who have not completed the proposal review within one year of passing their field exam must submit a status report and timetable for their proposal for approval by their dissertation advisor and the Graduate Chair.
 Students who have not completed the proposal review within two years of finishing their coursework, and who do not have an extension granted by the university, will not be eligible to continue in the program.

 Students must complete their dissertation defense within five years of finishing their coursework.
 Postponing the proposal review does not alter this requirement.

-Each student will have a dissertation committee chaired by a faculty member affiliated with the economics department, and at least two other faculty members (at most one from outside of the department).
-The dissertation committee chairperson should be identified within the first year of the Dissertation phase, and the entire committee determined before the proposal review and defense.
+Each student will have a dissertation committee chaired by a faculty member affiliated with the economics department, and at least two other faculty members (at most one of whom may be from outside of the economics department or the university).
+The dissertation committee chairperson should be identified within the first year of the Dissertation phase, and the entire committee should be identified before the proposal review and defense.

-A PhD dissertation proposal is a written document no more than 30 pages, inclusive of everything, in 11-point font, double-spaced, with 1-inch margins.
+A PhD dissertation proposal is a written document between 20 and 30 pages, written in 11-point font, double-spaced, with 1-inch margins.
 It should describe and motivate the research questions, explain their relationship and importance to the literature, outline the content of the dissertation (model, data sources, specific hypotheses, econometric issues, etc.), and indicate the contributions the research is expected to provide.

-The student’s primary advisor must confirm to the PhD Graduate Program Director that the proposal is ready for a review and defense.
-Announcement of the Proposal Review must be made at least one/two weeks in advance of the proposal.
-The announcement must be accompanied by an abstract of the dissertation proposal and the names of the dissertation committee members.
+The student’s dissertation chair (primary advisor) must confirm to the PhD Graduate Program Director that the proposal is ready for a review and defense.
+Announcement of the Proposal Review must be made by the economics department at least one week in advance of the scheduled proposal review.
+The announcement must be accompanied by a copy of the dissertation proposal and the names of the dissertation committee members.